aayush01x/tcp-chat-server/README.md

 ### Building the Server and Client

 This project uses a Makefile to compile both the server and the client.
-M To compile the server and client, simply run:
+To compile the server and client, simply run:

 ```bash
 make